 volume_weight = vol_weight(depths, lon, lat)

-EOF = EOF/volume_weight # remember to div by volume weight
+EOF = EOF/volume_weight # remember to divide by volume weight

 return EOF

-To read in the EOFs just use os to change to the appropriate directory and then run:
+To read in the EOFs, use os to navigate to the appropriate directory and then run:

 # define the complete path with the file name